tahoe-lafs/pycryptopp/README.txt

-Thanks to Wei Dai and the contributors to Crypto++, Andrew M. Kuchling for his "pycrypto" library which inspired this one, Brian Warner for help on Python packaging questions, inspiration, and a million other things besides, and Greg Hazel for Windows porting and fixing a critical bug.
+Thanks to Wei Dai and the contributors to Crypto++, Andrew M. Kuchling for his "pycrypto" library which inspired this one, Brian Warner for help on Python packaging questions, inspiration, and a million other things besides, and Greg Hazel and Samuel Neves for Windows porting and fixing bugs.

 Zooko O'Whielacronx
 Boulder, Colorado
-September 15, 2009
+June 4, 2010

 [1] http://pypi.python.org/pypi/pycryptopp
 [2] http://cryptopp.com